|Nutrition Facts (per serving)|

-- Mix together cornstarch with soy sauce until well combined.
+Mix together cornstarch with soy sauce until well combined.

 Cook the Noodles

-- Drain and briefly rinse with cold water to keep from sticking.
+Drain and briefly rinse with cold water to keep from sticking.
 Set aside.

 Make the Stir-Fry Sauce

-Prepare the Stir Fry
+Prepare the Stir-Fry

 Remove from heat and taste-test for salt and flavor, adding 1 tablespoon more fish sauce or soy sauce if not salty or flavorful enough.
 If too salty, add another squeeze of lime juice.

-- To serve, lift noodles out of the wok or frying pan and mound in a bowl or serving platter.
-Sprinkle with the sliced green onion and chopped coriander/cilantro.
+To serve, lift noodles out of the wok or frying pan and mound in a bowl or serving platter.
+Sprinkle with the sliced green onions and chopped cilantro.
+A wedge of fresh lime squeezed over just before eating also is delicious.

-- A wedge of fresh lime squeezed over just before eating also is delicious.
-For those who like it extra spicy, serve with Thai chili sauce on the side.
+- For those who like it extra spicy, serve with more Thai chili sauce on the side.